-exceptions should be handled by the caller
+exceptions should be handled by the caller.

-Todo this should be moved to a plugin so it can be overridden, but so far I haven't found a use case for this.
+Todo this could be moved to a plugin so it can be overridden, but so far I haven't found a use case for this.

+'''

 Parameters url (str) - the URL to fetch

+'''

-Return bytes, tuple the body of the URL and the modification timestamp feed2exec.feeds.normalize_entry (feed=None, entry=None) normalize feeds a little more than what feedparser provides.
+Return bytes, tuple the body of the URL and the modification timestamp we do the following operation:

+''' feed2exec.feeds.normalize_item (feed=None, item=None) normalize feeds a little more than what feedparser provides. '''